gambling license, sports betting license, license online casino, gambling license malta, belize, costa rica

 - The Controlled Machines (Exemption) Order 1992

-- The Licensed Betting Offices (Opening Hours) Order 2000
+- Licensed Betting Office (Opening Hours) Regulations 2017

 - The Certification of Premises (Application Fees) Order 2003

-- The Controlled Machines (Prescribed Amounts) Regulations 2003
+- The Controlled Machines (Prescribed Amounts and Percentages) Regulations 2014

 - The Controlled Machines (Suppliers Licences) (Fees) Order 2003